ConorTighe/Image-Identifier/README.md

 ---

 ## User Controls
 Switch between draw and png mode with the buttons above.
-Your image can be dragged around in png mode and then switched back to draw mode to continue editing.
+Your digit can be dragged around in png mode and then switched back to draw mode to continue editing.
 Choose an image and then click submit to start tensorflow.

 Draw an image:
 ![test1](/static/img/test1.png "Drawing")